khaledh/khaledh.github.io/docs/osdev/19-tasks.md

   """
 ```

-We update `tss.rsp0` to point to the kernel stack (so it can be used when the task switches to kernel mode), set the active page table to the task's page table, set the `rsp` register to the tasks's `rsp` field (which should point to the interrupt stack frame), and then execute `iretq` to switch to the task.
+We update `tss.rsp0` to point to the kernel stack (so it can be used when the task
+switches to kernel mode), set the active page table to the task's page table, set the
+`rsp` register to the task's `rsp` field (which should point to the interrupt stack
+frame), and then execute `iretq` to switch to the task.

 ## Trying it out

-We can now replace a big chunk of the code we had in `KernelMainInner` with a call to `createTask` and `switchTo`.
+We can now replace a big chunk of the code we had in `KernelMainInner` with a call to
+`createTask` and `switchTo`.

 ```nim
 # src/kernel/main.nim